 Governance and management

-At Provident we strive to take a stakeholder-driven approach to corporate responsibility.
+We strive to take a stakeholder-driven approach to corporate responsibility.
 Through our stakeholder engagement activities, we seek to understand the views and concerns of our stakeholders which helps us to monitor the performance of our CR programme, as well as make sure that it continues to evolve and improve, and address the issues that are material to our business activities.